-Charges for tuition, fees and any other costs will be invoiced to a student’s account the day following the add/drop date.
+Charges for tuition, fees, on campus rent for the semester and any other costs will be invoiced to a student’s account at the beginning of the term and adjusted if necessary the day following the add/drop date.
 All financial aid received from Luther, (grants, scholarships, and loans) will then be applied to a student’s account the day after charges have been assessed.
-For those students receiving federal loans, an email will be sent to each student advising when the funds have been posted and providing instructions on the next step to take.
+Exception: J Term charges will be assessed at the beginning of the J Term, however, aid will be combined with and applied at the same time as Spring term aid.
+For those students receiving federal loans, an email will be sent to each student advising when the funds have been posted.

-In order to register for classes for the next term, a student account must reflect a zero balance.
+In order to register for classes for the next term, a student account must reflect a zero balance or have an approved repayment plan in place.
 As soon as charges and payments are applied to accounts as noted above, holds will be placed on accounts with an outstanding balance and students will be notified via email.
 A student is to assume the responsibility to ensure there is not an outstanding balance on their account before registration occurs.
-To view your student account and learn how to pay your account online, login to MyLuthernet, click on Resources, click on Helpful links, and then click on My Bill Pay.
+To view your student account and learn how to pay your account online, log in to MyLuthernet, click on Resources, click on Helpful links, and then click on My Bill Pay.

 Textbooks cannot be purchased at the Luther Seminary bookstore; all purchases must be done online.
 Books may be purchased at http://luthersem.textboox.com, amazon or other sites.
 You are expected to pay for these books in advance of class, using personal resources.
 If receiving financial aid, the reimbursement for these books will be part of the overage of funds distributed on the above dates.
 No book vouchers are available and you will not be able to charge against your student account.